A lot or a little?

 Just like the theme park ride that inspired it, the movie's greatest strengths are its atmosphere and art direction.
 The production design has that splendidly imaginative synthesis of classic book illustrations and some innate collective unconsciousness that gets the essence of every detail right, from the curve of the sail to a pirate's pet monkey.
 Then come the action sequences, both energetic and entertaining.
 The script has some nicely creepy twists and some nicely saucy lines.
 Johnny Depp falls prey to the pirate curse, speaking as though he is recovering from dental surgery and at times seeming to be acting in his own movie completely separate from everyone else.
 But he is undeniably fun to watch.

-Avast, me hearties and come hear the tale of a terrible pirate curse.
+Pirates of the Caribbean: The Curse of the Black Pearl also escapes the terrible pirate curse.
 No, not the one about the curse on pieces of gold that turn anyone into the walking undead, revealed as skeletons when touched by moonlight.
 This is one about the curse of the pirate movie, which has been known to turn fine actors into eye-rolling, scenery-chomping over-actors and empty the bank accounts of movie studios faster than real-life pirates pillaged their victims.
 This one's origins as a Disney theme park ride didn't seem too promising.
 So maybe it is those low expectations that made this movie seem surprisingly enjoyable.
 That is, if swashbuckling, rope-swinging, plank-walking, yard-arm-spinning, rum-drinking, double-crossing, colorful sidekicks, and all-around yo-ho-ho-ing sounds like fun, and especially if you know the theme park ride well enough to appreciate a couple of sly references, including a replica of one of the ride's most memorable moments.